How Understanding Pitch Shapes Your Sound: Essential Insights for Electronic Music Producers

 I also highlight useful apps: ToneGym, Perfect Ear and Syntorial.

-Module 2 isn’t just theory—it emphasises practical creativity:
+The module isn’t just theory - it emphasises practical creativity:

 Tools featured include Valhalla Shimmer for pitch-shifted reverb and Soundtoys MicroShift for width and modulation.